Rask agrees to 1-year deal to return to Bruins goal

 In all, he is 306-163-66 with a 2.27 goals-against average and 52 shutouts.
 Last season, he was 15-5-2 with three shutouts, a 2.28 goals-against average and a .913 save percentage.

-AP Sports Writer Kyle Hightower and AP Hockey Writer Stephen Whyno contributed to this story.
+AP Sports Writer Kyle Hightower and AP Hockey Writer Stephen Whyno contributed to this report.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports